James Franco's Success and Achievements in Timeline

 A closer look at the biggest achievements of James Franco.
 Awards, milestones, and records that define success.

-In 2001, James Franco portrayed the title character in the television biographical film James Dean, winning a Golden Globe Award.
+In 2001, James Franco portrayed James Dean in a biographical film, winning a Golden Globe Award and receiving nominations for other awards.

 Loading Video...

-In 2001, James Franco was cast in the title role in director Mark Rydell's TV biographical film James Dean.
-He immersed himself in the role by changing his habits and studying Dean's life and work.
-He received a Golden Globe Award and nominations for an Emmy Award and a Screen Actors Guild Award (SAG).
+In 2001, James Franco was cast as James Dean in director Mark Rydell's TV biographical film James Dean.
+He received a Golden Globe Award and nominations for an Emmy Award and a Screen Actors Guild Award (SAG) for his performance.

 Loading Video...